 You might be thinking, well, if 15 people sign up with the discount, you will lose some money.
 But it does balance out because you are selling it out at $1699.

-Working hard here to sell out your retreat is important.
+Working hard here to sell out your retreat is essential.
 This is because there is a great thing that will happen when your retreat starts to fill up: an energetic momentum.
 This means that students will start to recruit their friends and other students in a studio.
 The momentum then builds and the excitement escalates.
 What you can also do here is to encourage people to sign up by advertising that the retreat is selling out.

 How to Use Discounts to Fill Your Retreat

-Now that we have all this information we can put it all together.
+Now that we have all this information, we can put it all together.
 Keep in mind here the different travelers and pre-retreat discounts.
 You want to get these 15 people signed up as soon as possible.
 We can do this by incentivizing potential students to sign up fast.
 This is where the $200- $300 discount helps.

 To do this, take some money off $1533 and bring this down to $1399.
 This will be our pre-retreat discount.
 Then raise the price by $300 to $1699 for the post-pre-retreat discount sign-up.
 Keep in mind that the early bird traveler will save some money so you want to market the retreat well and get more people to sign up.

 The question then becomes, how much space should I have between my pre-retreat discount and when the actual retreat starts?
 The answer is, that it depends.
 Try not to do it any later than four months before your retreat.
 Six months beforehand is a good idea.
 You do want some people to pay full price.
-Whatever your business plan is, you want to start working with the number of people before you work with the number of people.

 TIP: It’s better to have a lower-priced retreat and fewer people than a higher-priced retreat and fewer people.

 These are some of the best secrets to hosting a great retreat.
 But it also comes down to the kind of leader you are.
 Hosting a retreat is a life-changing experience and an experience you can pass on to your students.